 This section describes the primary responsibilities of the various approving bodies for academic proposals.
 Individual academic units and colleges have primary responsibility for the quality of their course and curricula offerings.
 K-State faculty and academic units have common and overlapping interests.
 Faculty Senate as a body is responsible for ensuring that the university's offerings as a whole function together for the common good of the university and its students.
 When evaluating any proposal, these bodies should consider their responsibilities to K-State.

 K-State’s official credit courses and curricula are listed in the K-State Catalog.
-As of 2020, additions, removals, or changes to this Catalog are made via the course and curriculum management system, Curriculog.
-Any reference to Curriculog in this document should be read as referring to whatever curriculum management system is being used by K-State at the time.
-The university has four types of proposals to update its catalog: standard, expedited, academic list updates, and system update requests.
-All changes to the Catalog can be made via standard proposals.
-Processes with fewer voting bodies can be obtained through expedited, academic list updates and system update requests for qualifying proposals.
+Additions, removals, or changes to this Catalog are made via the course and curriculum management system..

+The university has several types of proposals to update its catalog: standard, expedited, academic/elective list updates, academic degree maps, curriculum maps, microcredentials, system update requests, etc. All changes to courses or curricula can be made via standard proposals.
+These are processes which can be obtained through shorter processes such as expedited, academic list updates and system update requests for qualifying proposals.

 Credit and noncredit microcredentials have a separate approval process, which includes temporary and permanent approvals.
 Specifics about that process are included in this document.
 Both credit and noncredit microcredentials are included on K-State’s microcredential website.